77 Years, and a Few More Hours

 Biden never got the opportunity to deliver a big victory speech when he won the nomination in the pandemic spring.
 He never got a big convention speech with the cheering delegates and the balloon drop and the confetti—something he has sought for much of his adult life.
 He had to settle for watching fireworks in a parking lot with a mask on, holding his wife’s hand.
 His aides are determined to give him at least one big, happy speech.
 They want to do it for a man who has spent 50 years dreaming of the presidency, and who kept that dream alive through tragedy after tragedy.
 They want a big speech because they know that the road ahead of them is hard.
 They’re trying to learn the lessons from the drawn-out counting in 2000, when Al Gore largely ceded the stage to the more aggressive George W. Bush.
 And they want to offer a contrast to Trump’s ranting from the White House, in the hopes of beginning to walk America back from the edge.

 But Biden and his aides want the scene to be right.
 They want him to deliver his speech at night, because the stage they built was designed to be lit for nighttime television.
 (A still photographer complained to me that his shots are going to be awful, because the Biden team was concerned only with TV.)
-That might mean Biden will deliver a speech later tonight.
-It might mean the nation will have to wait until after the sun goes down on Saturday.
+Biden delivered a brief speech on an indoor stage here late tonight—not a victory speech, but one urging patience, unity, and calm.
+He can wait a bit longer for the big one.
+As his motorcade left, the crowd cheered and honked air horns.
+They can wait a bit longer too.

 Read: How to cope with election agony